apache/kyuubi/docs/quick_start/quick_start.md

 Kyuubi will create a Spark SQL engine application using `kyuubi-spark-sql-engine_2.12-<version>.jar`.
 It will cost awhile for the application to be ready before fully establishing the session.
-Otherwise, an existing application will be resued, and the time cost here is negligible.
+Otherwise, an existing application will be reused, and the time cost here is negligible.

 Similarly, you can create a session for another user(or principal, subject, and maybe something else you defined), e.g. named `kentyao`,